bcaffo/LittleInferenceBook/manuscript/05_variation.md

 So, in this simulation, we simulated 1000 means of 10 standard normals.
 Our theory says the standard deviation of averages of 10 standard normals must be {$$}1/\sqrt{n}{/$$}.
 Taking the standard deviation of the 10000 means yields nearly exactly that.
+(Note that it's only close, 0.3156 versus 0.31632.
-(Note that to get it to be exact, we'd have to simulate infinitely many means.)
+ To get it to be exact, we'd have to simulate infinitely many means.)

 ### Simulation example 2: uniform density